These are the films that have been announced as their countries’ official selections for the 2017 Oscar race for Best Foreign Language Film.

 Director: Samuel Maoz

 This story of a Tel Aviv family who are told their son in the military has been killed, “Foxtrot” won eight Ophir Awards, including the best-film honor that carries with it an automatic Oscar entry.
-The film is critically acclaimed, but it has been attacked by the Netanyahu government for its depiction of crimes by the Israeli Defense Forces.
+The powerful film, which is told in three distinct parts is critically acclaimed, but it has been attacked by the Netanyahu government for its depiction of crimes by the Israeli Defense Forces.
 Sony Pictures Classics will release in the U.S.

 Film clip (no subtitles)